Reading Time: 5 minutes

 When you love someone with an alcohol addiction, things get complicated.
 You want to intervene, and you want to help an alcoholic, but you don’t know what to do.
 Every time you say something, it comes off the wrong way and starts a fight.
 You’re told that “There isn’t a problem” or “I can quit anytime I want to” or “My drinking is none of your business.”

 DO: Empower Yourself

-When you love an addict, you need to empower yourself.
+When you love an addict, you need to empower yourself with knowledge.
 Learn everything you can about addiction and recovery.
 Know the signs of dependence, withdrawal, and relapse so you have the tools you need to help your loved one overcome his or her addiction.
 Alcohol addiction is impairing your loved one’s thinking and behavior, and the better you and anyone else involved in the intervention understands this, the better equipped you’ll be to handle the emotionally-charged events of an intervention.

 DO: Stay Calm